 headlines

-For news stories, use sentence case in headlines, not title case.
+For news stories, sentence case is preferred for headlines, not title case.
 For other documents that use title case, Capitalize My Title is a good tool to consult.
+In AP style, From and With are capitalized in title case.

 J